uptonking/note4yaoo/lib-editor-prosemirror-community-data-async.md

 - ## Creating Plugin that make request to backend
 - https://discuss.prosemirror.net/t/creating-plugin-that-make-request-to-backend/4684
 - 👉🏻 I would keep the asynchronous HTTP calls out of your plugins.
-  - Instead, use `dispatchTransaction` to get any updates from the editor you need.
+  - Instead, **use `dispatchTransaction` to get any updates from the editor** you need.
   - When such an update comes, you can send the document (or changes) to the server.
   - If you need to apply a change to the document as a result of such an HTTP call, you would create a new Transaction and dispatch that to the view. 👉🏻 The collab demo on the website is an example of this.

+- I think http calls in plugins is perfectly fine, but should be done in the “view” section.
+Doing it in the state section is problematic as it creates uncontrolled side effects.
+Instead, you could collect steps you need in plugin state and then “flush” those steps to the service when the doc changes with some sort of throttle/debounce.
+  - We think about the state methods like redux reducers while the “view” section is for side effects (like http calls, setting up global listeners, etc.).

 - ## Async toDOM
 - https://discuss.prosemirror.net/t/async-todom/2762